webpwnized/byepass/README.md

     .include "/opt/byepass/rules/OneRuleToRuleThemAll.rule"
     .include "/opt/byepass/rules/Best126.rule"

+**Tips**:
-Tips: To find a good location in john.conf to place the line, search for ".include" and place the new include line near other include lines.
-The gedit editor is easy to use.
+* To find a good location in john.conf to place the line, search for ".include" and place the new include line near other include lines.
+* The gedit
+editor is easy to use.

 # Usage

 Usage for passtime and byepass

-# PassTime
+## PassTime

 **Automate statistical analysis of passwords in support of password cracking tasks**